Burundian Civil War: Buyoya's presidency

 In 1998, Buyoya and the opposition-led Hutu parliament reached an agreement to sign a transitional constitution, and Buyoya was sworn in as president.
 Formal peace talks with the rebels began at Arusha on 15 June 1998.
 The talks proved to be extremely difficult.
 Tanzanian ex-President Julius Nyerere acted as chief negotiator, and attempted to use caution and patience to achieve a solution.
-Upon Nyerere's natural death in 1999, Nelson Mandela assumed responsibility for the peace talks.
-He and other heads of states in the region increased the pressure on Burundi's political leadership, pressuring them to accept a government with participation of the rebel groups.
+Upon Nyerere's death in 1999, South African President Nelson Mandela assumed responsibility for the peace talks.
+He and other heads of states in the region increased the pressure on Burundi's political leadership, pushing them to accept a government with participation of the rebel groups.
 Meanwhile, the civil war continued unabated, despite the efforts of the international community to facilitate the peace process.
 Though 1999 saw a reduction of fighting, the war again grew in intensity during the following two years.
 The Burundian military conducted a major offensive between October and December 2000, attempting to clear the Tenga forest near Bujumbura of insurgents.
 Though killing many rebel fighters, the operation was a failure, and the Tenga forest remained an insurgent stronghold.
 After bitter negotiations, an agreement was finally reached which established a transitional government, where the presidency and vice-presidency would be rotated every 18 months, sharing power between the Hutus and Tutsis.
 While the Burundian government and three Tutsi groups signed the Arusha Accords ceasefire accord in August 2000, two leading Hutu rebel groups refused to participate, and the fighting continued.
 The Arusha talks closed on November 30, 2000.
 Twenty Tutsis and one British woman were killed on 28 December 2000, in the Titanic Express massacre.

 As the Arusha Accords were gradually implemented, severe challenges remained.
 Several times, the peace process almost broke down.
 Even though some moderate Tutsi parties had signed the peace deal, they remained opposed to some of its provisitions.
 Many Tutsi extremists refused to accept the Arusha Accords at all and refused any deal with the Hutu rebels.
 On 18 April 2001, an attempted coup against Buyoya failed.
 The putschists had wanted to prevent the power-sharing deal from coming into effect.
 A group of extremist Tutsis also attempted to revive the "Puissance Auto-défense-Amasekanya" (PA-Amasekanya) ethnic militia in mid-2000 to resist the peace agreement, but the leaders of this faction were promptly jailed.
 On 23 July 2001, it was agreed that the transitional government would be led by Buyoya for 18 months, followed by Domitien Ndayizeye, a Hutu and FRODEBU leader.
 Furthermore, a reform of the Burundian military would be implemented as soon as possible; the latter was especially contentious among the Tutsi.